-See also Events of World War One
+See also Events and battles of World War One

 This was a peace treaty that was forced on Turkey by Russia following Turkish defeat in the the Russo-Turkish War.
 Under the terms of the treaty Turkey lost control of areas in the Balkans and Eastern Europe – Montenegro gained recognition, Serbia and Romania were given independence and Bulgaria was created.
 Austria-Hungary disliked the treaty because they did not want to see independent Balkan states.
 Britain disliked the treaty fearing Russian expansion in Europe.